Do You Have To Have Car Insurance?

 Uninsured Motorist Coverage

-Uninsured motorist coverage helps cover repairs or medical costs after an accident if the other person doesn’t have any or enough insurance, or by a hit-and-run driver.
+Uninsured motorist coverage helps cover repairs or medical costs after an accident if the other person doesn’t have any or enough insurance, or if you're struck by a hit-and-run driver.

 Important: